monicawidmann/monicawidmann.github.io/_pages/about.md

 Beyond my work on sovereign debt, I also study financial issues in the Middle East.
 In a separate line of research with co-authors, I am developing papers on green finance that examine how, why, and when governments, non-governmental organizations, and global institutions finance climate change mitigation efforts.

-You may contact me at: mwidmann@ucla.edu
+You may contact me at: monica.widmann@shu.edu